SPECIAL LECTURE SERIES

 2. Use clinical cases to gain a deeper understanding of Bionian theory, focusing on unconscious processes and their role in the analytic process.

-Dr. Martelli is a founding member of the A.M.H.P.P.I.A. and Centro Studi Martha Harris in Florence, Italy (accredited Tavistock, London) and has been involved in teaching, project development, and institutional work.
+Dr. Martelli is a founding member of the A.M.H.P.P.I.A. and Centro Studi Martha Harris in Florence, Italy (accredited Tavistock, London) and has been involved in teaching, project development, and institutional work for over 30 years.
+She is also a member of the European Federation for Psychoanalytic Psychotherapy (EFPP).

 She has presented papers at national and international conferences and has published several works, including: